conductor-is/quickbooks-desktop-python/README.md

 ⭐ **Follow our [Quickstart guide](https://docs.conductor.is/quickstart) to get started.**

-This repository is for our Python library.
-The library works with any Python 3.8+ application, includes type definitions for all request params and response fields, and offers both synchronous and asynchronous clients powered by [httpx](https://github.com/encode/httpx).
+This repository contains the official Conductor **Python** library, which provides convenient access to our QuickBooks Desktop API from any Python 3.8+ application.
+The library includes comprehensive type definitions for all request parameters and response fields, and offers both synchronous and asynchronous clients powered by [httpx](https://github.com/encode/httpx).

-For Node.js (TypeScript/JavaScript), see [conductor-node](https://github.com/conductor-is/quickbooks-desktop-node).
+- For Node.js (TypeScript/JavaScript), see [conductor-node](https://github.com/conductor-is/quickbooks-desktop-node).

 ## Documentation